Fine, you caught me, I am a prepper.

 If I was really trying to plug it as a crossover lifestyle, Prepping takes both imagination, organization, and meticulous planning.
 All of which are necessary to properly managing your finances as well.

-And, Bonus…. weapons and provisions are not depreciating assets.
+And, Bonus…. weapons and provisions are not depreciating assets, even without the TEOTWAWKI event.

 The ability to assess a situation, make a plan, and stick to it are all traits common to both prepping and FIRE habits as well.
 Maybe there should be more crossover.
 For now I am happy to sit in the middle of this Venn Diagram waiting for others to catch up.